pivot-access-ltd/bma-offline-docs/src/how-to-upgrade-maas-5436.md

 <!-- "How to upgrade MAAS" -->
 [tabs]
 [tab version="v3.2 Snap"]
-<a href="#heading--upgrade-from-earlier-version-to-snap-3-2"><h2 id="heading--upgrade-from-earlier-version-to-snap-3-2">How to upgrade a snap to MAAS 3.2 Beta</h2></a>
+<a href="#heading--upgrade-from-earlier-version-to-snap-3-2"><h2 id="heading--upgrade-from-earlier-version-to-snap-3-2">How to upgrade a snap to MAAS 3.2 RC1</h2></a>

-If you want to upgrade from a earlier snap version to the 3.2 Beta snap, and you are using a `region+rack` configuration, use this command:
+If you want to upgrade from a earlier snap version to the 3.2 RC1 snap, and you are using a `region+rack` configuration, use this command:

-    $ sudo snap refresh --channel=3.2/beta maas
+    $ sudo snap refresh --channel=3.2-rc1 maas

 After entering your password, the snap will refresh from the 3.1 channel.
 You will **not** need to re-initialise MAAS.

 If you are using a multi-node maas deployment with separate regions and racks, you should first run the upgrade command above for rack nodes, then for region nodes.
 [/tab]
 [tab version="v3.2 Packages"]
-<a href="#heading--upgrade-from-v3-1-packages-to-3-2"><h2 id="heading--upgrade-from-v3-1-packages-to-3-2">How to ugprade from MAAS 3.1 to MAAS 3.2 Beta</h2></a>
+<a href="#heading--upgrade-from-v3-1-packages-to-3-2"><h2 id="heading--upgrade-from-v3-1-packages-to-3-2">How to ugprade from MAAS 3.1 to MAAS 3.2 RC1</h2></a>

-To upgrade from MAAS 3.1 to MAAS 3.2 Beta:
+To upgrade from MAAS 3.1 to MAAS 3.2 RC1:

 - Back up your MAAS server completely; the tools and media are left entirely to your discretion.
 Just be sure that you can definitely restore your previous configuration, should this procedure fail to work correctly.

-- Add the MAAS 3.2 Beta PPA to your repository list with the following command, ignoring any apparent error messages:
+- Add the MAAS 3.2 RC1 PPA to your repository list with the following command, ignoring any apparent error messages:

 ```
-sudo apt-add-repository ppa:maas/3.2-next
+sudo apt-add-repository ppa:maas/3.2-rc1
 ```

 - Run the MAAS upgrade like this: